 Three in 5 caregivers are women (61 percent) and 2 in 5 are men (39 percent).
-Six in 10 caregivers report being non-Hispanic White (61 percent), 17 percent are Latinx/Hispanic, 14 percent non-Hispanic African American or Black, 5 percent Asian/Pacific Islander, and 3 percent some other race/ethnicity, including multiracial.
+Six in 10 caregivers report being non-Hispanic White (61 percent), 17 percent are Hispanic or Latino, 14 percent non-Hispanic African American or Black, 5 percent Asian American and Pacific Islander (hereafter, referred to as White, Hispanic, African American, and Asian American), and 3 percent some other race/ethnicity, including multiracial.
 For more detail on caregiver demographics, see this report section M: Respondent profile.